-Better understanding the flow patterns of groundwater in the subsurface is a critical first step in the investigation of contamination at the Red Hill facility.
+Understanding the flow patterns of groundwater in the subsurface is important to assess the environment in the Red Hill area and investigate contamination around and underneath the facility.

-Groundwater flow modeling has been performed in the past by the Navy, but there are still uncertainties that need to be addressed to ensure that the modeled predictions of groundwater flow is accurate.
-At this time, a better understanding of the area’s geology is needed before any drilling for the purposes of locating leaked fuel under and adjacent to the Red Hill Tanks is considered.
+The Navy has modeled groundwater flow in the past, but additional work is needed to ensure that models developed for the area reflect actual groundwater flow conditions.
 The results of the modeling efforts, both for groundwater flow and contaminant fate and transport, will inform decisions on the feasibility and necessity of recovering any leaked fuel.

-Groundwater Model Evaluation Plan, Investigation and Remediation of Releases and Groundwater Protection and Evaluation, Red Hill Bulk Fuel Storage Facility - JOINT BASE PEARL HARBOR-HICKAM, O‘AHU, HAWAI‘I – September 8, 2017 [Revision 00]
+Conceptual Site Model, Investigation and Remediation of Releases and Groundwater Protection and Evaluation, Red Hill Bulk Fuel Storage Facility.
+Revision 00.
+[Redacted]

 Red Hill Interim Groundwater Flow Model [Redacted] (PDF)(460 pp, 137 MB,